oleborup/jersey-client-connection-timeout/README.md

 # Introduction

-For Spring Boot 2.5.0 and Jersey client 2.33 the client connection timeout is double the configured if posting an entity.
+For Jersey client >= 2.31 the client connection timeout is double the configured if posting an entity.

 ```java
     client.property(ClientProperties.CONNECT_TIMEOUT, 2000);